How to Start a Forex Broker Company: The 2026 Edition

 Dealing / Risk Desk

-Monitors exposure in real time, adjusts hedging rules, and manages margin calls.
-Critical if you run B-book or hybrid.
+Monitors exposure, adjusts hedging rules, manages margin calls.

 5